 Automating your field service business and eliminating as many repetitive tasks as possible is the end goal for many forward-thinking owners and managers.
 With the help of major features like intelligent scheduling, CRM, or stock management, it’s easy to see how one can achieve that.
 However, there are some small features that play a huge role in this and we’re here to shed some light on them.

-If you liked discovering the field service soft integrations you shouldn’t do without, then you’ll certainly feel like an insider with the following infographic on 7 Features You Didn’t Know You Needed!
+If you liked discovering the field service soft integrations you shouldn’t do without, then you’ll certainly feel like an insider with the following infographic on 12 things you can do to personalize customer experiences with software!